jorgebastida/maze/README.rst

 Maze
 =====

-Small ncurses maze game developed in 24h during the Euskal Encounter XXI FOSS coding competition
+Small ncurses maze game developed in 24h during the Euskal Encounter XXI FOSS coding competition.

+For the creation of the maze I've use a depth-First search algorithm which creates "perfect" mazes (without contiguous spaces or blocks).
+After creating th maze, the game choose a random exit for the maze and a random start position for the user trying to put him as far as possible from the exit.

+For the networking I've use ØMQ.
+The client polls the server every few milliseconds updating the position of the user, and as response it receives the position of the server's user.

+You are always the user ``(1)`` and you can control the player using:

+* ←  : Left arrow
+* →   : Right arrow
+* ↑   : Up arrow
+* ↓   : Down arrow
+* Esc : Exit

 Requirements